transcending1/Review/admin/subpage/modules/module_doc/SGD Regression.md

 ### 5.alpha
-+ Description

-Constant that multiplies the regularization term.
-Also used to compute learning_rate when set to 'optimal'.
+"Constant that multiplies the regularization term.  \n                   Also used to compute learning_rate when set \n             to 'optimal'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |